-Just over three years after the atrocious events that took place at Manchester Arena, Manchester City Council has revealed the design for a brand new memorial garden – which will pay tribute to the victims of the shocking attack.
+Just over four years after the atrocious events that took place at Manchester Arena, Manchester City Council has unveiled a brand new memorial garden, which pays tribute to the victims of the shocking attack.

 On May 22nd 2017, Salman Abedi detonated a bomb as young Ariana Grande fans left her concert at Manchester Arena, killing 22 and injuring 92 others – many of which were severely hurt in the attack.

-Revealing initial plans back in May, the Council has announced that work on the brand new memorial garden, Glade of Light, has begun today (March 24th), and is set to be constructed between Manchester Cathedral and Chetham’s School of Music.
+Revealing initial plans back in May 2020, work officially began on the memorial garden – Glade of Light – back in March 2021, constructing between Manchester Cathedral and Chetham’s School of Music.